mvidela31/TSP-IT/README.md

 # TSP-IT
-An Independence Test based on Data-Driven Tree-Structured Representations (TSP).
+An Independence Test based on Data-Driven Tree-Structured Representations.

 ## Contents
 This repository includes: